CircuitFlyer/circuitflyer.github.io/index.md

 ## Welcome to the CircuitFlyer Home Page

-**Where my electronics hobby projects intersect with electric control line model airplanes**

-I'd like to share some of my electronics hobby projects with fellow electric control line flying enthusiasts.
+### **This is where I share some of my electronics hobby projects related to electric powered control line model airplanes**

-Here you will find some of my electronic hobby projects that you can build.

-Listed below are some of my open source electronic hobby projects that you can build for yourself.
+**Listed below are some of my open source projects that you can build for yourself.**

-These projects are based around popular off-the-shelf microcontroller development boards that are easy to assemble and even easier to program
+**These utilise popular off-the-shelf microcontroller development boards that make them easy to assemble and even easier to program.**

 a timer project for the 21 century.